wing5wong/artisan-whs-static/source/_extracurricular_activities/rowing.md

   - role: Teacher in Charge
     name: Mrs L. Murphy
 extracurricular_area: Sport
+cost: There is a membership fee that students pay to the Aramoho club to cover  equipment use and some Regatta entries (approx $500.00).
+WHS Regatta fees will be invoiced to parents through school.
+Fees could vary each year.
 ---
 Wanganui is fortunate to have an excellent facility for all year-round rowing.
 We have an arrangement with the Aramoho Whanganui Rowing Club with approximately